ProgrammingHero1/toy-marketplace/task_description.md

     - **Shop by category**- Implement a tab system for **Shop by category** section.
 Explore [React-tabs](https://www.npmjs.com/package/react-tabs), or you can implement this using custom CSS.
 There will be 3 tabs, each containing sub-categories of the category you have chosen.
     <br/>

     > For example, if the website is based on **Educational and learning toys**, the sub-categories for the **3** tabs can be **Math Toys, Language Toys, engineering toys, and Science Toys, etc.**.
-You need at least 3 categories.
+You need at least 3 sub-categories.
     <br/>

-    > Each tab will have minimum 2 data, and each data will have the following information:
+    > Each tab will have minimum 2 toys, and each toy will have the following information:
     - Picture,
     - Name,
     - Price,